Dmumladz3/Epam-course-module1/modules/Multithreading and Concurrency/Practice_content.md

 > More information is available here: [Class Object Java Oracle Docs](https://docs.oracle.com/javase/10/docs/api/java/lang/Object.html).

-Java has a necessary opportunity to use all of those methods.
-We should use `synchronized()` block for it or `synchronized` keyword near our function.
+Firstly, we can use all of those method in a special block of code or can mention an additional keyword for some methods.
 ```
 ...
     synchronized(LOCK) {